 The deal also includes $66 billion to help eliminate the Amtrak maintenance backlog and modernize the Northeast Corridor, which runs between Boston and Washington, DC.
 This is the largest investment in passenger rail since the creation of Amtrak 50 years ago.

 The legislation also includes $17 billion in port infrastructure and $25 billion in airports to address repair and maintenance backlogs, and reduce congestion and emissions near ports and airports.

-“As the largest transportation union in North America, we applaud this important investment in airline and rail infrastructure,” said Richard Johnsen, Chief of Staff to the International President.
+“As the largest transportation union in North America, we applaud this important investment in airline and rail infrastructure,” said Richie Johnsen, Chief of Staff to the International President.
 “These resources will help ensure our nation’s railways and airports receive the critical upgrades needed to meet the growing needs of today.
 This legislation will also ensure the creation and sustainability of good-paying union jobs.”